-I've always made things, from the time I was little.
-From dresses for our dolls to drawings and stories to forts outside using fallen tree branches, I'm always happiest when I'm creating things with my hands.
-Clay drew me in because of the endless possibilities it presented.
 Everything I make is handcrafted from start to finish.
 I pay close attention to the details so each piece feels good in the hand and functions well in the home.
-I use both wheel throwing and hand building techniques.
+I use primarily wheel throwing techniques with some hand building.
 I like how the different processes contrast and compliment each other.
+I use slips and underglazes to create brush mark textures and I prefer to leave the outside of the pieces unglazed wherever it makes sense to let the beautiful texture of the clay shine through.
+I use a diamond sanding pad to create a soft, touchable surface.
 All work is dishwasher and microwave safe and made to be as durable as possible.

-Outside the studio, I love hiking the hills and forests of the pacific northwest, and find most of my inspiration in open spaces.
+Outside the studio, I love hiking the hills and forests of the pacific northwest, searching for edible and medicinal plants, bird watching, or collecting interesting rocks and branches.
 I'm incredibly grateful to be a part of a wonderful and vibrant community of makers and artisans here in Portland.
 Please feel free to contact me with any questions or inquiries.